bywatersolutions/koha-plugin-twilio-voice/README.md

 # Plugin Configuration

-> :warning: **Do not call your patrons by accident in the middle of the night:** Run multiple instances of `process_message_queue.pl` witht the `-t` paramter.
+> :warning: **Do not call your patrons by accident in the middle of the night!** Run multiple instances of `process_message_queue.pl` with the `-t` paramter.
 Limit sending of phone calls common waking hours in your area.

 * Create a Twilio account, log in to Twilio
 * Create a new project